grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 - Increase the evaluation interval of the rule group.
 You can use the rate of missed evaluation to estimate how long the rule group evaluation actually takes.
 - Try splitting up the rule group into multiple rule groups.
 Rule groups are evaluated in parallel, so the same rules may still fit in the same resolution.

-### MimirIngesterHasNotShippedBlocks
+### FireIngesterHasNotShippedBlocks

-This alert fires when a Mimir ingester is not uploading any block to the long-term storage.
+This alert fires when a Fire ingester is not uploading any block to the long-term storage.
 An ingester is expected to upload a block to the storage every block range period (defaults to 2h) and if a longer time elapse since the last successful upload it means something is not working correctly.

 How to **investigate**:

 - Ensure the ingester is receiving write-path traffic (samples to ingest)
 - Look for any upload error in the ingester logs (ie. networking or authentication issues)

-_If the alert `MimirIngesterTSDBHeadCompactionFailed` fired as well, then give priority to it because that could be the cause._
+_If the alert `FireIngesterTSDBHeadCompactionFailed` fired as well, then give priority to it because that could be the cause._

 #### Ingester hit the disk capacity